LocalLink 89 (BaltimoreLink)

 LocalLink 89 is a bus route operated by the Maryland Transit Administration in Baltimore and its suburbs, mostly along Reisterstown Road.
 The line currently runs from the Reisterstown Plaza Metro Subway Station to the Owings Mills Town Center.
 The line replaced original Route 59 under BaltimoreLink, and was a split-off from Route M-9, and resembles the pre-1997 route of Route M-9.
 It is the successor to several other bus routes and streetcars.

 History

 Route 59 has only been operating since February 17, 2008.
 Prior to this date, the no. 59 designation was never used for a bus operating on Reisterstown Road.
 The only other bus route in Baltimore transit history that had the no. 59 designation was the Colgate Shuttle, a service that operated during rush hour from 1948 to 1952.
 But the Reisterstown Road corridor between Pikesville and Owings Mills has a history of being served by many other bus routes and streetcar lines.

 1916 to 1932

 Service on Reisterstown Road was provided by the No. 5 Streetcar Line, which ran from Emory Grove to Patterson Park, providing all transit service than offered along any parts of Reisterstown Road.
-The no. 5 streetcar was had the most northern point of all Baltimore streetcars.
+The no. 5 streetcar had the most northern point of all Baltimore streetcars.
 At this time, the Owings Mills area was minimally developed.